 Just as I recommended that you consider your goals overall for the divorce before hiring an attorney, you need to sit down with your bank account and credit card statements and figure out how much you are willing to pay for an attorney.
 Fortunately, in our area, you will have a wide range of attorneys who charge a wide range of fees.
 You will almost certainly find an attorney in your price range.
 The key will be deciding who can help you without causing you to take out a second mortgage on your home.

 Use friends and family (to an extent) for advice on who to hire

-Go meet with attorneys- in person!
+Meet with attorneys- in person!

 Questions about how to find and hire the best divorce attorney?
 Contact the Law Office of Bryan Fagan

 On behalf of the lawyers with the Law Office of Bryan Fagan, I would like to thank you for choosing to spend part of your day reading our blog post.
-We post unique, interesting and relevant content on Texas family law every day.
+We post unique, engaging, and relevant content on Texas family law every day.
 You are welcome to join us here to see what we have to say.

 In the meantime, if you have any questions about today’s blog post or family law in general, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
 These consultations are an excellent opportunity to ask questions and receive feedback about your particular circumstances.